Red-throated wryneck: Behaviour

 The red-throated wryneck normally perches upright on a branch with its tail and wings pointing vertically down and its head pulled into its shoulders, although when it calls it raises its head and stretches its neck out.
 When displaying at another wryneck, it leans forward with its tail pointing vertically upright and its bill raised while it calls loudly and sways from side to side.
 Like its Eurasian cousin, when threatened the red-throated wryneck will twist its neck and head in a snake-like manner while making a hissing sound, presumably to deter predators.

 Wrynecks fly by alternating powered flaps with glides on closed wings, giving the bouncing flight appearance typical of woodpeckers.

 Pairs of wrynecks are territorial, particularly in the breeding season, one study showing territory sizes from 8–24 ha, mean 17 ha.
 All territories included clumps of trees.
 Territories are advertised throughout the year by calling from prominent perches, mainly by the male.

 The red-throated wryneck feeds almost entirely on ants, their larvae, pupae and eggs, although termites and other small invertebrates are occasionally taken, prey items being gleaned with its long sticky tongue.
 The young are fed the same mostly ant-based diet.
-It is a solitary feeder, and 90% of its foraging is on the ground, probing into ant-hills.
-When birds feed in trees, they pick prey off the vegetation, but do not excavate.
+This wryneck is a solitary feeder, and 90% of its foraging is on the ground, probing into ant hills.
+When birds feed in trees, they pick prey off the vegetation but do not excavate.